decoder-it/Troopers24/README.md

-Slides of my talk "10 Years of Windows Privilege Escalations using Potatoes" at Troopers 24
+Slides of my talk "10 Years of Windows Privilege Escalations with Potatoes" at Troopers 24